-1430-1500 Empty Foleys, make sure patient is clean and dry, room is clean, trash cans are not full, fresh
+1430-1500 Empty Foleys, make sure patient is clean and dry, room is clean, trash cans are not full, the floor BEFORE 1515 are marked ABSENT for the entire day!

 Report off to TPCN and make "Care Relinquished" ending note in nurse's narrative.
 Leave the unit and go clock out.
 Do not leave the unit until 1515.
-Students who leave the floor
+Students who leave